hkoba/sshcomm/README.md

 Alternatively, you can set the TCLLIBPATH environment variable before running the script, but the method to achieve this depends on your shell (bash, zsh, etc.).

-Instead of using package require, you can also use source:
+Instead of using package require, you can also use `[source]` command:

 ```tcl
 source [file dirname [file normalize [info script]]]/libtcl/sshcomm/sshcomm.tcl